FAQ's:

 Can I receive financial assistance for flight training?

-MFC is a recognized institution with National and Provincial Student Loan Programs.
-This option is available
+MFC is a recognized institution with most National and Provincial Student Loan Programs.
+This option is available to domestic students.

-MFC awards prizes and small scholarships after program completion during our graduation ceremony each spring.
-Students who are applying/accepted for provincial and national student loan programs in Canada will automatically receive any scholarships and/or bursaries that they are eligible for.
-Once you apply for student loans with your home province, the province will automatically apply on your behalf for national student loans and any other scholarships and bursaries you qualify for.
+MFC awards prizes and small scholarships at our graduation ceremony each spring.
+Students who are applying/accepted for provincial and national student loan programs in Canada automatically receive any scholarships and/or bursaries that they are eligible for through student loan programs.
+When applying for student loans within your province, the province automatically applies for national student loans and any other scholarships and bursaries on your behalf.

 Is there a diploma or a joint-degree with a University that I can acquire along with the training?